deanm0000/cosmospl/README.md

 4. Method for creating/upserting records
 5. Method for deleting records
 6. Method for reading a record with its id/partition_key (rather than via SQL query)
+7. Publish to PyPi
-7. Optionally, try to convert columns into dates or datetimes when returning to polars
+8. Optionally, try to convert columns into dates or datetimes when returning to polars